3dsam1/Twitch-Bot/README.md

 - Optional:
   - Have each streamer tie their twitch/youtube stream to their discord ID, and give them a given role (discord role id) when they are live (subsequently take it away when they stop being live)
   - Accept multiple channel ids so we can support multiple guilds at once (don't think you'll need to work with sharding) - Done
-  - Pull individual streamer profiles (profile picture, etc) to make the embeds look more customized.- In progress
+  - Pull individual streamer profiles (profile picture, etc) to make the embeds look more customized.- Done
   - After x amount of time (should be async) remove the embed after the stream is no longer live.